babynus/projeqtor/branches/V8.1/projeqtor/docs/user/Glossary.rst

     * More detail, see: :ref:`Administration<administration-special-fields>`

+   FTE

+      Full Time Equivalent
+      The full-time equivalent (FTE) or full-time equivalent (FTE) is a unit of measurement: a workload; or more often, a capacity for work or production.

    Gantt chart

       Description  The Gantt chart is a tool used in scheduling and project management